Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 `;
 ``` -->

-If you want your component to work without a theme, you need to provided a default theme in React's `defaultProps`:
+If you want your component to work without a theme, you need to provide a default theme in React's `defaultProps`:

 ```js
 BrandLink.defaultProps = {